hfeeki/cluster-commander/README.md

 * ~~Use rebar and manage dependencies, releases, etc.~~
 * ~~Use getopt and allow overriding defaults (set with macros)~~
 * ~~Polish executable script~~
-* Restructure to make a proper OTP application

 ### v2 ###
 * sftp support (get/put)